OT Potential: A good diagnosis

 As the club began to gain traction, it was clear that it needed to keep evolving to meet the needs of members.
 Memberful made it easy to increase the pricing tiers as the content within the platform expanded.
 Sarah was also able to easily try out free trials and a referral program to find the right fit for her membership.

-The biggest development was the ability to add OT continuing education courses within the club.
+The biggest development was the ability to add OT continuing education courses and an OT Directory within the club.
 “I’m so happy we went with the most agile membership option.
 I remember looking at options like Mighty Networks, and they simply did not have the customization options I needed to respond to the very specific needs of the OT community,” Sarah explains.

 Making a real difference